Maxenceee/webserv-42/README.md

 In this case you need to place your config file in `/etc/webserv` with the `.conf` extension.

-Log file will be in `/var/log/webserv.log` and `/var/log/webserv.err`.
+Log file will be `/var/log/webserv.log` and `/var/log/webserv.err`.

 # Features